NervanaSystems/neon/doc/source/user_guide.rst

 Python script example
 '''''''''''''''''''''

-The same model is avaiable as a python script that can be called directly without using a YAML specification to create the model.
+The same model is available in a python script format that can be called directly without using a YAML specification to create the model.
 To run the script, type